OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-enterprise-search/nodejs/README.md

  createdDate: "07/28/2023 13:38:25 PM"
 urlFragment: officedev-microsoft-teams-samples-open-ai-search-file-upload-nodejs
 ---
-# Teams Open AI Search On Uploaded File Using Bot
+# Teams Azure Open AI Embeddings And Redis Search On Uploaded File Using Bot

-This bot has been created using [Bot Builder](https://www.npmjs.com/package/botbuilder) and [Teams Toolkit](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/toolkit-v4/teams-toolkit-fundamentals-v4?view=msteams-client-js-latest&pivots=visual-studio-code), this Open AI sample app demonstrates the user search functionality based on Open AI embeddings and completion APIs for user queries, and it is based on files uploaded by an admin using a bot.
+This bot has been created using [Bot Builder](https://www.npmjs.com/package/botbuilder) and [Teams Toolkit](https://learn.microsoft.com/microsoftteams/platform/toolkit/toolkit-v4/teams-toolkit-fundamentals-v4?view=msteams-client-js-latest&pivots=visual-studio-code), this Azure Open AI sample app demonstrates the user search functionality based on Azure Open AI embeddings, Redis DB search and completion APIs for user queries, and it is based on files uploaded by an admin using a bot.

 ## Included Features
 * Bots
 * Adaptive Cards
-* Open AI
+* Azure Open AI
 * Redis Search
 * Blob Storage